rodrinoblega/tallertechnologies/README.md

 - Input validation ensures:
     Title is non-empty and ≤ 100 characters.
     Start_time is before end_time.

-- The service uses context for all DB queries for safety and timeout handling.

 - Clean Architecture ensures business logic is decoupled from HTTP and DB, making the system maintainable and testable.